-Advanced Practice Registered Nurse (APRN) - A nurse who has a master's, postmaster's, or doctoral degree in a nursing specialty and can generally practice medicine with or without the supervision of a physician.
+Advanced Practice Registered Nurse (APRN) - A nurse with a master's degree, post-graduate degree or doctoral degree in a nursing specialty and can generally practice medicine with or without the supervision of a physician.

 Base Annual Salary - The minimum annual compensation or the standard gross salary that an employee receives for doing a specific job, before taxes, health/dental insurance, retirement contributions, etc., are deducted (excludes overtime or shift differential pay).